American Girls and Global Responsibility

 By: Jennifer Helgren

-Listen to Jennifer Helgren discuss her monograph, American Girls and Global Responsibility: A New Relation to the World during the Early Cold War with Traci Roberts-Camps.
+Revisit Jennifer Helgren's discussion of her monograph, American Girls and Global Responsibility: A New Relation to the World during the Early Cold War with Traci Roberts-Camps.
 Or browse other episodes of the SHCY podcast, here.
+This episode initially appeared in September of 2019.

 This review appeared in the Journal for the History of Children and Youth 11, no. 3 (Fall 2018): 463-465.